Dear All,

 Dear Dev,

-Sooner you get dissatisfied with the rating of the Performance Appraisal (PA), you should not put up resignation.
-You feel that you are victimised but then veracity of your claim needs to be verified.
+As soon as you become dissatisfied with the rating of the Performance Appraisal (PA), you should not immediately consider resigning.
+If you feel you are being victimized, the veracity of your claim needs to be verified.

-Please check what are the provisions of review of the rating of the appraisal.
-Secondly, your manager must have given reasons for the rating of 2.
-Is this on a scale of 5 or 10?
-Understand why he felt to award you these marks.
-Were you given KRAs at the beginning of quarter/ half year /year?
-If yes, then do you have evidence of the attainment of higher performance?
-Are there weaknesses that you are unable to see but managers could see these?
-Did your rating go down because of the behavioural attributes?
+Please check what the provisions are for reviewing the appraisal rating.
+Additionally, your manager should have provided reasons for awarding you a rating of 2.
+Is this rating on a scale of 5 or 10?
+Understand the rationale behind why your manager decided to give you these marks.
+Were Key Result Areas (KRAs) assigned to you at the beginning of the quarter/half-year/year?
+If so, do you have evidence of achieving higher performance?
+Are there any weaknesses that you may be overlooking but your managers have identified?
+Did your rating decrease due to behavioral attributes?

 Thanks,